MakeSchool-Tutorials/Node-Reddit-Clone/P07-Associate-Posts-And-Comments-With-User/content.md

   1. Check authentication and make `req.user` and `currentUser` objects
   1. Add `author` attribute to comments and posts
   1. Save the user as the author of posts
-  1. Remove the ability to comment on one's own posts
   1. Display the author's username on posts and comments
 1. Make comments on comments
 1. Vote a post up